 Apple Glazed Pork Chop is a comforting pork chop recipe that you can prepare on regular days for either lunch or dinner.
-This recipe makes ordinary pork chop stand out and adds some excitement to your taste buds.
+This recipe makes ordinary pork chop stand out.
+It can also adds some excitement to your taste buds.

 This apple glazed pork chop recipe is tailored for people who don’t like their food to be too salty.
 You can always add salt if you think that this dish needs more.

 I started out by pan frying the pork chop in cooking oil.
 You can use canola or vegetable oil for this recipe.
 Make sure that you do not over fry the pork chop so that it won’t get tough.
 It will also help to have thicker slices of pork chops so that the center will remain juicy and tender.